Impact of Armed Conflict on Education in Ethiopia

 “The issue here in Ethiopia is a critical one.
 Education is the first sector affected by movement in the political system.
 We’re facing different seasons.
 COVID-19 is a worldwide season.
 Now, with what’s happening in Tigray, many more people are dying in Ethiopia.
 This has produced trauma in us all,” she shares.

 Mihiret continues, “The Tigray conflict has affected schools in a few ways.
 First, the economic crisis during war is huge.
 In a short amount of time, there’s been large inflation.
-For schools, they’ve had to cover higher prices for operating.
+Schools have had to cover higher operating costs.
 But the government had mandated no rise in school fees.
 There was no way to cover all their needs.
 This is expected because, during war, there must be economic blowback.
 The second thing is security.
 School proprietors and teachers are fearful, worried about how to keep their students safe and learning.
 This is a situation the schools are facing.
 Schools are trying to protect their students, but at the same time, people are unsure of what’s going to happen.
 They’re living in fear.
 Third, the political system is still unstable and fragile.”

 Together, economic crisis, security concerns, and fragile political systems paint a problematic picture for education in Ethiopia.
 Not only for school proprietors but teachers and students too.
 They severely hamper the ability to deliver education, ensure its quality, and see students transforming and flourishing.